tulpy/AzureFoundations/test/docs/G-Security-Governance-and-Compliance.md

 ***Design Considerations***

--Shared responsibility
+* Shared responsibility
--High availability and Disaster recovery
+* High availability and Disaster recovery
--Consistent security across Azure services in terms of data management and control plane operations
+* Consistent security across Azure services in terms of data management and control plane operations

 ***Design Recommendations***

--It is recommended that a joint examination of each required service be conducted, within the context of underlying customer requirements
+* It is recommended that a joint examination of each required service be conducted, within the context of underlying customer requirements
-  -If the customer wishes to bring their own keys, this may or may not be supported across all considered services.
+  * If the customer wishes to bring their own keys, this may or may not be supported across all considered services.
 Relevant mitigations will therefore need to be put forward, so that inconsistencies do not hinder desired outcomes
-  -Choose appropriate region pairs and disaster recovery regions that minimize latency -Develop security allow list plan to assess services security configuration, monitoring, alerts, and how to integrate those with existing systems
+  * Choose appropriate region pairs and disaster recovery regions that minimize latency
+* Develop security allow list plan to assess services security configuration, monitoring, alerts, and how to integrate those with existing systems
--Determine incident response plan for Azure services before allowing -Use Azure AD reporting capabilities to generate access control audit reports -Align customer security requirements with Azure platform roadmaps to stay up-to-date with newley relased security controls -Implement a Zero Trust approach for access to the Azure platform where appropriate
+* Determine incident response plan for Azure services before allowing
+* Use Azure AD reporting capabilities to generate access control audit reports
+* Align customer security requirements with Azure platform roadmaps to stay up-to-date with newley relased security controls
+* Implement a Zero Trust approach for access to the Azure platform where appropriate

 ### 5. Service Enablement Framework